joemoose/dungeoneers.d20/docs/5 Appendix.md

 ### Best practices

 - **Ask lots of questions**.
 Gather information.
 Talk to NPCs.
 Make notes.
 Draw maps.
 - **Dice are dangerous**.
 Solve problems with planning and ingenuity, not dice rolls.
 Think laterally.
-- **Work together**.
-Don’t split the party.
-Try new things.
-You aren’t limited by your character sheet.
+Always gain an advantage.
+Your character sheet doesn’t limit you.
 - **Foes are deadly**.
 Combat is not a sport.
 Fight dirty.
 Sometimes you need to run away.
-- **Play to win, savor loss**.
-You will leave your mark on the world.
+- **Play to win, but savor a loss**.
+Leave your mark on the world.
+Go down fighting.

+!!! quote

+		Play your character like you’re driving a stolen car.<br/>–John Harper, *Blades in the Dark*

 ### Attribute Checks